RomanJ55/Battleships/README.md

 Currently supports only one player(playing against himself)...

 Future plans:
-  - Fix bugs
   - program AI
-  - add sockets for two player-mode to play
-    - over a LAN
+  - add sockets for two player-mode to play over a LAN or the Internet
-    - the Internet

 ![Start_screen](assets/001.jpg "Start_screen")